- What is Premature Labour?

-In special cases, a mother could be pregnant with twins or triplets, and in rare cases even more than that.
-In such conditions, the chances of premature labour being triggered are higher since there already is quite a lot of pressure on the uterus and the cervix.
+If a woman is pregnant with twins or triplets (and in rare cases even more than that), in such a case, the chances of premature labour are higher, since there is quite a lot of pressure on the uterus and the cervix.

 Certain women suffer from a bunch of infections during pregnancy such as urinary tract infection, kidney infections, vaginal infections and so on.
-Few of them might be suffering from sexually transmitted diseases, too.
-Presence of these infections might lead to preterm labour.
+A few women might suffer from sexually transmitted diseases (STDs), too.
+These infections may increase the chances of preterm labour.

 3. High Fever During Pregnancy

-If the pregnant woman is suffering from illnesses and diseases, which lead to a fever that is more than a 101 degrees, the body may choose to go into labour on its own.
+If the pregnant woman is suffering from illnesses and diseases, which lead to a fever that is more than 101 degrees, the woman may go into labour earlier than full-term.

 4. Vaginal Bleeding

-Certain vaginal bleeding may be the reason to cause preterm labour to take place.
-Such kind of a bleeding is usually observed post 20 weeks of being pregnant.
+Sometimes, vaginal bleeding may be the reason for preterm labour.
+Such kind of bleeding is usually observed post 20 weeks of being pregnant.

 5. Pre-Existing Health Issues

-Many women might be suffering from chronic health problems even before pregnancy which might get stronger during it.
-Diabetes, kidney problems, high blood pressure and many others put undue stress on the body and may result in preterm labour.
+Some women suffer from chronic health problems before pregnancy, which might only worsen during pregnancy.
+Diabetes, kidney problems, high blood pressure and similar health issues may put undue stress on the body and may result in preterm labour.